She married in England, expressing her passion for photography by taking pictures of her children playing football, a sport she didn't follow.

-“I never realised when I eventually had to go to the match what a magical world it was,” Money tells Palace TV in an interview for International Women’s Day.
+“I never realised when I eventually had to go to the match what a magical world it was,” Money told Palace TV in an interview for International Women’s Day (in 2022).
 “It was like a new world had opened up to me.
 It was just people and families and colour and joy.
 The smell of hotdogs, people selling scarves and souvenirs.
 It was like I’d gone into this magical world I didn’t even know existed.

 “I watched all this action going on the pitch and it was so beautiful, like ballet.
 My eyes were clicking.
 When the goalkeeper went to pick up the ball, surrounded by [players] and just rose above it, in my head I was going: click, click.
 It was beautiful.
 In that magical moment, you click and have it there [in a photograph].

 “I said: ‘Right, I’m coming back here again.’”